tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

   - [Appendix B: Tor Links of Interest](#appendix-b-tor-links-of-interest)
 - [Contributors](#contributors)

-## Background
+## Introduction

 Invisible Internet Project (I2P), Tor and Virtual Private Networks (VPNs) are well-known anonymity networks.
 They are all designed in different ways and for specific uses, although most people use them with the intent of privately browsing the Internet.
 These network functions have very similar characteristics, but also have important differentiators in how they work to anonymize and secure users' Internet traffic.

-In this report we'll examine what Tor and the I2P network are, the paradigms of how it works, its security infrastructure and its potential or known use-cases in the blockchain domain.
+In this report we'll examine what Tor and the I2P networks are, the paradigms of how they work, their security infrastructure and their potential or known use-cases in the blockchain domain.

-## Introduction
+## I2P Network

 ### What is I2P?

 I2P (known as the Invisible Internet Project - founded in 2003) is a low-latency network layer that runs on a distributed network of computers across the globe.
 It is primarily built into applications such as email, Internet Relay Chat (IRC) and file sharing [[6]].
-It works by automatically making each client in the network a node, through which data and traffic are routed.
+I2P works by automatically making each client in the network a node, through which data and traffic are routed.
 These nodes are responsible for providing encrypted, one-way connections to and from other computers within the network.